 The Branch Brook Park Cherry Blossom Festival 2020 is one of the most beautiful natural attractions in the NYC metro area and a delight for all nature lovers and photographers!
 I have attended numerous Cherry Blossom Festivals in Branch Brook Park and heartily recommend it is a must-see event.

 The 2020 Essex County Cherry Blossom Festival in Branch Brook Park, Newark, NJ will be held April 4, 2020 – April 19, 2020

 A list of the events scheduled during this celebration is listed below.
+More information is available on the Branch Brook Park Event Website.
 Photos I have taken are featured on this page along with my top cherry blossom photography tips.